 The brain and the eyes work together to produce vision.
 The eye focuses light on the back part of the eye known as the retina.
 Cells of the retina then trigger nerve signals that travel along the optic nerves to the brain.
 Amblyopia is the medical term used when the vision of one eye is reduced because it fails to work properly with the brain.

-The eye itself looks normal, but for various reasons the brain favors the other eye.
+The eye itself looks normal, but for various reasons the brain favours the other eye.
 This condition is also sometimes called lazy eye.
-Amblyopia primarily develops in children up to the ages of around 8 years.
+Amblyopia primarily develops in children up to the age of around 8 years.